C-Undritz/CI-MS1-Birmingham-Wing-Chun/README.md

 # Surface.

 ## Colours
-The club colours are blue and yellow and so I wanted to incorporate these throughout the site to break up the sections and tint the images:
+The club colours are blue and yellow and so I wanted to incorporate these throughout the site to break up the sections.

+Palette:

 ![alt text](assets/readme/palette.png "Proposed palette of five colours to be used on the site for all design elements")